 So the flour choice here directly influences that gluten network, as more protein means more gluten.
 Higher protein content will make your gluten network stronger and more elastic – this will make your dough harder to stretch out in a disc, often springing back if not rested long enough.
 And in the baked crust, it will be chewier rather than light and easy to tear apart.

 Then the time – how long you leave the dough to proof.
 Gluten gets degraded over time, so the network becomes less elastic.
 But also the longer dough is left, the better the flavour develops from the fermentation.
 So if you are thinking of leaving your dough to cold proof in the fridge, you will have to start with a higher protein content flour to ensure there is still gluten strength at the end.
 As a rough gauge, 12% for 24 hours, 13% for 36 or 14% for 48+.
 If you try and work with a 14% flour and only leave it rest for a few hours, it’s going to spring back on you quite hard and might be difficult to shape.
+My dough recipe has some instructions on longer fermentation times to make super tasty dough.

 How To Find The Protein Content In Flour